Background to action planning

 - Raise awareness of the non-native species issue amongst anglers.

-- Raise awareness of non-native species amongst fisheries managers, riparian owners and other relevant operators/users.
+- Raise awareness of non-native species amongst fisheries managers and riparian owners.

-- Raise awareness of non-native species amongst traders and the media.
+- Raise awareness non-native species amongst traders and the media.

 - Promote partnership working.